carlesmu/apc-lemmy-bot/README.md

 4. Merge the branch in main and, later, delete the development branch.

 ### Release a new version
-It will autogenerate the changelog and create the tag.
+It will generate the changelog and create the tag.
-1. You should change the version number to the new version in the example code:
+1. Call (use `--dry-run` first):
    ```
-   .venv/Scripts/poetry run cz bump  -cc --major-version-zero 0.1.0
+   .venv/bin/poetry run cz bump -cc --increment [MAJOR|MINOR|PATCH]
-   git add CHANGELOG.md apc_lemmy_bot/__init__.py
-   git commit -m "bump: release version 0.1.0"
    ```
-3. Create a pull request  and, after it get merged with main,
+3. Create a pull request and get it merged with main.
 4. Create the release and tag `v0.1.0`.